jonnonz1/nz-statute-book/acts/public/2016/child-protection-child-sex-offender-government-agency-registration-act-2016.md

 (3) However, for the purpose of calculating the length of a corresponding registrable offender’s reporting period, and despite section 34(c), the period is taken to have begun—
   (a) when the offender ceased to be in custody in relation to the corresponding offence of which the offender was convicted; or
   (b) in the case of an offender who has not been sentenced to imprisonment for the corresponding offence of which the offender was convicted, when the offender was convicted of that offence.
-(4) A registrable offender remains on the register for the duration of his or her reporting period, including (despite section 36(5)) any period during which his or her reporting obligations are suspended.
+(4) A registrable offender remains on the register for the duration of their reporting period, including (despite section 36(5)) any period during which their reporting obligations are suspended.
 (5) If a registrable offender has reporting obligations in respect of more than 1 qualifying offence or corresponding offence, the reporting periods for each of those offences run concurrently (to the extent that they overlap), not cumulatively.

 ### 36 Suspension of reporting obligations
-(1) A registrable offender’s reporting obligations are suspended for any period during which— (a) he or she is in custody for more than 7 days; or (b) he or she is outside New Zealand, unless he or she is a person to whom section 33 applies or the obligation is under section 22; or
+(1) A registrable offender’s reporting obligations are suspended for any period during which— (a) the registrable offender is in custody for more than 7 days; or (b) the registrable offender is outside New Zealand, unless the registrable offender is a person to whom section 33 applies or the obligation is under section 22(2); or
-  (c) the Commissioner has suspended the offender’s reporting obligations under subsection (2); or (d) the offender’s reporting period has ceased to run under section 348A of the Criminal Procedure Act 2011; or (e) a court order suspending the offender’s reporting obligations under section 38(4) is in force.
+  (ba) the registrable offender generally resides in a country other than New Zealand; or (c) the Commissioner has suspended the offender’s reporting obligations under subsection (2); or (d) the offender’s reporting period has ceased to run under section 348A of the Criminal Procedure Act 2011; or (e) a court order suspending the offender’s reporting obligations under section 38(4) is in force.
-(2) The Commissioner may, on his or her own initiative or on the application of the offender, suspend the reporting obligations of a registrable offender if the Commissioner is satisfied, on reasonable grounds,—
+(2) The Commissioner may, on their own initiative or on the application of the offender, suspend the reporting obligations of a registrable offender if the Commissioner is satisfied, on reasonable grounds,—
   (a) that the offender does not pose a risk to the lives or sexual safety of 1 or more children, or of children generally; and
-  (b) that the offender has a terminal illness or a significant cognitive or physical impairment that makes it difficult or impossible for the offender to fulfil his or her reporting obligations.
+  (b) that the offender has a terminal illness or a significant cognitive or physical impairment that makes it difficult or impossible for the offender to fulfil their reporting obligations.
 (3) The Commissioner must, as soon as is reasonably practicable, give the registrable offender written notice of a decision made under subsection (2)—
   (a) to suspend the offender’s reporting obligations; or (b) to deny an application to suspend the offender’s reporting obligations.